Isfandiyor-Az/AirlinesProject/README.md

 # 🚀 Admin Panel Log In

 ## Description
-This Admin Panel allows authorized users to manage and oversee the Weather Web application. 🌐 It provides a user-friendly interface for accessing settings and data. 🔧
+This Admin Panel allows authorized users to manage and oversee the Weather Web application. 🌐 It provides a user-friendly interface for accessing settings and data 🔧

 ## Log In Credentials
 - **Username**: Airlines